survivejs/react-book/manuscript/05_implementing_notes.md

 },
 ```

 Now we can start typing.
-For instance you could attach types for `TodoItem` props like this:
+For instance you could attach types for `Note` props like this:

 ```javascript
 constructor(props: {